12-Month Wedding Timeline

 Buy Your Wedding Invitations And Hire a Calligrapher

-Finally, order your wedding invitations on time and purchase enough of them to allow for mistakes.
+Finally, order your wedding invitations on time and purchase enough for mistakes.

 With so many options available for invitations, you can choose to be as creative or traditional as you like and invite your guests in style.

-If you are going to be inviting more than 100 people, it’s worth hiring a calligrapher.
+If you will be inviting more than 100 people, it’s worth hiring a calligrapher.
 They will have the time and expertise to create something personal for your wedding day.

-Check with the calligrapher how long the project will take and agree on a deadline when the invitations need to be returned to you so they can be mailed out six to eight weeks before your wedding.
+Check with the calligrapher how long the project will take and agree on a deadline for the invitations to be returned to you so they can be mailed out six to eight weeks before your wedding.

 Hair and Makeup Trial